openshift/enhancements/enhancements/dns/plugins.md

 #### Gap 4

-An increased utilization of compute resources on each node due to the potential of running many `Forwarders`, each with up to 15 nameservers that are actively checked for health.
+An increased utilization of compute resources on each node due to the potential of running many `ForwardPlugins`, each with up to 15 nameservers that are actively checked for health.

 #### Mitigation 4

-Test utilization using multiple `Forwarders` with multiple `Nameservers`.
+Test utilization using multiple `ForwardPlugins` with multiple `Nameservers`.
 Add a warning in the documentation that adding a large number of forwarders may incur a performance penalty or hit memory limits.

 ## Design Details